 Now, if the tests are positive, you’ll have some indication that your hypothesized motivations were correct.
-And if the tested changes turn out negative, you’ll have learned something about the presumed motivations or concerns of your visitors.
+And if the changes test negative, you’ll have learned something — namely that your visitors’ motivations are different than what you thought.
 And the elimination of a false assumption can be every bit as valuable as a lift in conversions.
 Now you can go back and try to figure out what the real motivation is.

 And that’s the key to making your Web analytics actionable.